“Mixing one’s wines may be a mistake, but old and new wisdom mix admirably.”

 Concerned About Mercury, Sustainability and Seafood Fraud?

 Me, too!
 Which is why I wrote a detailed article delving into this complex topic.
 It’s long, but worth your time to read.
 However, I know you’re busy, so the quick summary is this: as long as we’re careful about the source of our seafood, we can ensure that it’s healthy for us and the oceans.
 It takes effort though, and one option is to buy from a company that does the research for you.
 That’s why I’m an affiliate for Vital Choice.
 They make sure everything they sell is fished sustainably from clean waters.
 A little fair warning: If you look around their website, you’ll see it’s expensive.
 Comparing their prices to farmed seafood (which is what’s usually sold at the grocery store) is very similar to comparing CAFO meat to organic, grass-fed.
 If you click around the website, you’ll find their best prices in their bulk packs.
 That’s where I found the halibut pieces I used in this soup.
-If you want to give them a try, they offer a 10% discount of your first order with the coupon code: VCAFINT.
+Use the code VCAFINT for 10% off your first order.